vladimiryardan/Taffy-Wiki/So-you-want-to:-Use-Taffy's-built-in-Dependency-Injection-to-resolve-dependencies-of-your-resources.md

 }
 ```

-All resources and other classes in the resources folder are treated as singletons for the purpose of dependency injection.
+Except for [Serializers](http://docs.taffy.io/!/Custom-Serializers), which are treated as transients, all resources and other classes in the resources folder are treated as singletons for the purpose of dependency injection.

 Taffy's Factory will **not** look anywhere other than the resources folder.
 It does look recursively into subfolders as well.
 There is no configuration for the factory -- it assumes and requires the use of a `/resources` folder or mapping.

+## A Note on Managing Serializers with your Bean Factory

+If you choose to manage it with ColdSpring or another Dependency Injection framework, you need to ensure that your [Serializer](http://docs.taffy.io/!/Custom-Serializers) is configured as a transient.
+If you don't, you may experience thread-safety issues.